LittleKitacho/python-card-games/about-cardfunctions.md

 with the ID being the number unless the ID is still over 13.
 Then subtract 13 yet again and the card is a diamond, with the number being the ID.
 If the ID is over 13 now, that ID is an illegal ID, and cannot be used.

+## Creating your own cards

+Creating you own cards is a complex process, as you need to update both the `Card` class and the `Deck` class.
+Detailed below are the changes to both.

+### Editing the `Card` class